 District of Columbia does not automatically revoke an ex-spouse as beneficiary upon divorce.
 Without updating beneficiary designations after a divorce, an ex-spouse may still inherit life insurance proceeds and retirement accounts—regardless of what a will says.

 District of Columbia fully authorizes remote online notarization (RON) for estate planning documents, including wills, trusts, healthcare directives, powers of attorney.
-This allows the entire signing process to happen via video call from anywhere.
+RON covers the notarization step; whether the whole signing can happen remotely also depends on whether the document's witnesses may attend by video.

 Data sourced from District of Columbia statutes and official state code.
 How we research.